Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 3. Be Flexible and Allow for Adjustments

-Tip: Keep a few healthy, shelf-stable meals or frozen dinners on hand for those days when you simply don’t have the time or energy to cook.
-This will prevent you from resorting to unhealthy takeout or skipping meals.
+Tip: It’s important to have a couple of healthy, shelf-stable meals or frozen dinners on hand in case you don’t have the energy or time to cook.
+This will help you avoid what I refer to as ‘starvation eating’ which includes taking unhealthy take-outs or completely skipping meals.

 4. Incorporate Foods You Enjoy